 A recent survey highlights this reticence of decision makers in small to mid-sized restaurants and retail locations to adopt the new EMV card reader technology.
 They cite both cost and customer buy-in as a significant block to upgrading their credit card processing equipment.
 We can lay to rest the notion that the American consumer won’t buy-in to EMV credit and debit cards because banks, credit unions, and other financial institutions have been issuing the new cards to their customers and members over the previous 12 months.
 And if we are being completely honest, the business owner who cites cost as a barrier hasn’t really begun researching how to protect both their business and their customers.

-There is good news for those who have put off transitioning ahead of the October 1 deadline: First Data, a First Data® company, as one of the world’s largest credit and debit card processing companies, stands ready to help you and your company comply with the new EMV payment protocols.
+There is good news for those who have put off transitioning ahead of the October 1 deadline: Ignite Payments, a Fiserv® company, as one of the world’s largest credit and debit card processing companies, stands ready to help you and your company comply with the new EMV payment protocols.
 Afterall, if you continue to swipe rather than dip, your company alone will be held liable for any fraudulent purchases and the costs associated with them.
 With the changeover to the chipped credit cards, the banks will no longer assist or cover losses associated with fraud.

-First Data, a First Data® company has a number of affordable EMV credit and debit card readers, as well as some of the industries lowest credit card processing rates, as low as .25%.
+Ignite Payments, a Fiserv® company has a number of affordable EMV credit and debit card readers, as well as some of the industries lowest credit card processing rates, as low as .25%.
 And we can have you approved and accepting the new EMV credit and debit cards in as few as 48 hours.
 If you haven’t already, begin your transition to the new EMV card reader today.
 You’ll shield your business from exorbitant liabilities associated with fraud and data breaches, and you’ll inspire trust in your customers who will know you have their best interests at heart.
 Call or complete the form above today.